KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/AdminHasThePower/Writeup.md

 By inspecting the page source code, a hidden comment is discovered:

-> "For maintenance purposes, the credentials are: username = support and password = x34245323"
+> "For maintenance purposes, use this info (username = support and password = x34245323)"

 This indicates hardcoded credentials exposed in the client-side source code.